4jfinder/4jfinder.github.io/README.md

-# cisa-log4j-searchable
+# Searchable Log4j database
- Searchable page for CISA Log4j (CVE-2021-44228) Affected Vendor & Software List
+ Searchable page for [CISA Log4j (CVE-2021-44228) Affected Vendor & Software List](https://github.com/cisagov/log4j-affected-db), maintained by the [US Cybersecurity and Infrastructure Security Agency (CISA)](https://cisa.gov).

+## How to use
+ Download the index.html and cisalist.css files and run from your local computer.

+ Hosted version at searchable-log4j-database.github.io